GrandLuxuryGroup/GLH.RecruitmentTests/Test.Engineer.md

 Thank you for taking the time to do our technical test.
 It consists of three parts:

 [A coding task](https://github.com/GrandLuxuryGroup/GLH.RecruitmentTests/blob/master/Test.Engineer.md#coding-test)

 [A deployment task](https://github.com/GrandLuxuryGroup/GLH.RecruitmentTests/blob/master/Test.Engineer.md#deployment-task)

 [A few technical questions](https://github.com/GrandLuxuryGroup/GLH.RecruitmentTests/blob/master/Test.Engineer.md#technical-questions)

-In order to avoid bounced emails we would like you to submit your results by uploading the relevant ZIP file to a shared Google Drive folder.
-In order to obtain the URL for this folder, please supply your Gmail or Google-based email address to either your agent or the Just Eat member of staff who assigned you the test.

-Please make this a single zip file named {yourname}-{date}.zip containing:
+Please send a email with a single zip file named {yourname}-{date}.zip containing:

+ 1. the complete solution and a readme.md
+ 2. a single markdown file with the url of the deployed website
-a single markdown file with the answers to the technical questions one folder containing the technical test
+ 3. a single markdown file with the answers to the technical questions

 ## Coding Test